-Current Sensing Unit is designed to operate from the secondary of a standard current transformer rated at 5 A, 50/60 Hz.
-Internal current sensing transformers are rated at 10 A continuous, 15 A for 1 minute, and 200 A for 1 second.
+Current Sensing Unit is designed to operate from the secondary of a standard current transformer rated at 5 Å, 50 and 60 Hz (based on configuration).
+Internal current sensing transformers are rated at 10 Å continuous, 15 Å for 1 minute, and 200 A for 1 second.